 b.
 No. Go to # 2.

 2. Read the full and complete applicable statute or treaty provision word-for-word.
 Identify the portion relevant to your issue.
-Is the relevant portion of the statute or treaty clear on its face with regard to your specific issue (e.g., there are no ambiguities or gaps)?
+Is the relevant portion of the statute or treaty clear on its face and in your favor with regard to your specific issue (e.g., there are no ambiguities or gaps)?

 b.
 No. Go to # 3.

 3. Identify the relevant portion of the statute or treaty.
 Grab a set of various dictionaries and research the plain meanings of each term in the relevant portion.
 Do the regulations stretch the plain meaning of any term in the statute or treaty in such a way that, if not for that, it would go in your favor?

 a.
 Yes.
 The regulation is invalid pursuant to U.S. v.
 Home Concrete & Supply, LLC, 132 S. Ct.
 1836 (2012) (the definition of “omission” cannot reasonably include an “overstatement” in basis; conflicts with plain meaning in statute).
 You must be prepared to explain why their interpretation is unreasonable.
 For example, in the U.S. Supreme Court Case of Home Concrete, it was the fact that the definition of "omission" is something that you leave out of the return; not something you add in.
 In that case, the taxpayer overstated basis, which was not an outright omission of income subject to the penalty for omitting income.
 Adding something to the return is the opposite of leaving something out; hence, an overstatement of basis could not be classified as an omission despite the logical fact that it results in lower taxable income.
 However, in the recent case of Association for Community v.
 U.S., No. 19-5212 (D.C.
 Cir.
 July 17, 2020), the taxpayer tried to argue that the IRS's interpretation of "short-term limited duration insurance" was unreasonable even though the IRS interpreted in a manner that was less than industry average.
 The taxpayer lost because the IRS's interpretation of the term was, in fact, reasonable.
 Had the taxpayer's attorneys read this article, they would have known to focus on the Congressional Bluebook.

 b.
 No. Go to # 4.